 Impairment Expense.
 Impairment expense, a non-cash expense, was \$1.5 million for the year ended December 31, 2016.
 Impairment expense for the period related to acquired in-process research and development assets that were acquired in the merger with Nile in 2013.
 In February 2017, we announced the termination of our development plans for Cenderitide and CU-NP.
-Given this development, we have assessed the fair value of this indefinite-lived intangible asset to be \$0 at December 31, 2016.
+Given this development, we assessed the fair value of this indefinite-lived intangible asset to be \$0 at December 31, 2016.
+No impairment expense was recorded for the year ended December 31, 2017.

 Interest Expense.
-Interest expense for the years ended December 31, 2016 and 2015 was \$344,665 and \$248,626, respectively.
-The increase in interest expense in 2016 as compared to 2015 is due to accrued interest on the CIRM Loan Award.
+Interest expense for the years ended December 31, 2017 and 2016 was \$398,807 and \$344,665, respectively.
+The increase in interest expense in 2017 as compared to 2016 is due to accrued interest on the CIRM Loan Award.